 I went cross country road tripping again!
-This time, my destination was Ghana and I got to visit with my sister.
-With the public holiday just around the corner, we had a bit more time so we decided to split our trip with stops in Benin Republic and Togo.
+This time, I got to travel from Lagos to Accra, Ghana by road with my sister!
+With the public holiday just around the corner, we had a bit more time so we decided to split our trip with stops in the Benin Republic and Togo.
 For Benin R., we opted to stop over in Grand Popo, a small town located very close to the Benin-Togo border but getting there was no easy feat.

 Crossing the Nigeria-Benin border at Seme